Optical geometries

 \subsection{Twisting congruence of null geodesics}

-We can extend the definition of the rank of the twist to the conformal setting: \begin{definition} The \emph{rank} of the twist of the congruence $\mc{K}$ is the rank of any section $\kappa \in \Gamma(\Ann(K^\perp))$. \end{definition}
+We can extend the definition of the rank of the twist to the conformal setting: \begin{defn} The \emph{rank} of the twist of the congruence $\mc{K}$ is the rank of any section $\kappa \in \Gamma(\Ann(K^\perp))$. \end{defn}